aimat-lab/opXRD-paper/README.md

 + The font for Greek and calligraphic math is [Euler](http://luc.devroye.org/fonts-26139.html).
 + No colors are used in the text (only black) to reduce distraction, and so the paper prints well; colors are reserved for graphs.
 + Margins, spacing, and font size are set for comfortable reading.
-+ Headings and labels are designed so the paper is easy to scan.
++ Headings and captions are designed so the paper is easy to scan.
 + Formatting is specified for figures and tables.
 + Formatting is specified for appendix and a separate online appendix.
 + Formatting is specified for references.
++ Formatting is specified for all labels to make cross-referencing easy.
 + The file `paper.pdf` illustrate the output of the paper template.
 + The file `appendix.pdf` illustrate the output of the online appendix template.